-In early 2025, the City of Spokane's Planning Department, through its Climate Justice efforts, analyzed regional and national reports to better understand vulnerable populations and overburdened communities in Spokane more at risk to climate impacts.
+In early 2025, the City of Spokane's Planning Department analyzed regional and national reports to better understand vulnerable populations and overburdened communities in Spokane more at risk to climate impacts.
 Key findings include:

-Communities at heightened risk include Native Americans, Black and Latino residents, low-income residents, houseless individuals, youth, older adults, people with disabilities, those with chronic health conditions, outdoor workers, and residents in areas with high environmental justice concerns.
-These communities may experience climate impacts in many ways, such as disruptions to the local economy, impacts to physical and mental health, stressors to infrastructure systems, effects on community wellbeing, and harms to local ecosystems.
+Communities at heightened risk include Native Americans, Black and Latino residents, low-income residents, houseless individuals, youth, older adults, people with disabilities, those with chronic health conditions, outdoor workers, and residents in areas with high environmental concerns.
+These communities may experience climate impacts in many ways, such as disruptions to the local economy, impacts to physical and mental health, stressors to infrastructure systems, effects on community wellbeing, and harm to local ecosystems.